-CGIF guaranteed 52 bonds amounting to a cumulative total of USD2.6 1billion by end-2021, including bonds denominated in Singapore dollars, Vietnamese dong, Philippine peso, Japanese yen, Cambodian riel, Thai baht, Malaysian ringgit, Chinese yuan and Indonesian rupiah.
+CGIF guaranteed 40 bonds amounting to a total of USD2 billion by end-2022, including bonds denominated in Singapore dollars, Vietnamese dong, Philippine peso, Japanese yen, Cambodian riel, Thai baht, Malaysian ringgit, and Indonesian rupiah.
 The guaranteed bonds had average tenures of three to 10 years and were issued by corporations in various sectors, including telecommunications and automobiles.
-CGIF's net par/capital leverage rose to 1.6x by end-2021, from 1.1x at end-2020, although several transactions were still in the pipeline.
+CGIF's net par/capital leverage was 1.1x at end-2022.
+CGIF's paid-up capital was USD1.158 billion in August 2023.
+The contributors approved to increase its authorised capital to USD1.2 billion in December 2017 from USD700 million.